gergoerdosi/renamer/README.md

 ## Actions

 Available actions:
 * `AddDirectoryName`: Adds directory name to the filename.
+Options:
+  * `separator`: Separator to use between the directory name and the file name.
+Defaults to no separator.
 * `AddNumber`: Adds incremented number to the filename.
+  * `separator`: Separator to use between the number and the file name.
+Defaults to no separator.
 * `DropName`: Drops the filename.